200 Hour Yoga Teacher Training Rishikesh

 3. Teaching Principles

-Daily schedule for 200 hour Yoga Teacher Training Rishikesh Course
+Daily schedule for 200 Hour Yoga Teacher Training Rishikesh India

 (Monday To Saturday)

-A typical day in our 200 hour Yoga Teacher Training Rishikesh Course comprises various elements – practical sessions and theory workshops every day.
+A typical day in our 200 Hour Yoga Teacher Training Rishikesh India comprises various elements – practical sessions and theory workshops every day.
 Every day, you will get the opportunity to immerse yourself in three practice sessions and three theory workshops.
 Each of these sessions will equip you with the knowledge and understanding of various facets of yogic wisdom.

 We provide nourishing and balanced meals throughout the day.
 Breakfast prepared in our kitchen is nutritious, tasty, balanced and prepared from fresh nuts, vegetables, fruits and grains.
 During your stay with us, you would have an opportunity to taste traditional Indian delicacies.